-The City Council, in conjunction with partner local authorities, commissioned an Objectively Assessed Housing Need Study which was completed in July 2015.
-This provided a housing requirement of 775 dwellings per annum to determine its future housing requirement.
-This was later updated to 805 dwellings per year in November 2016.
-The latest Five Year Housing Land Supply Position Statement published in April 2018 demonstrates that the City Council has a 5 year land supply, including with a scenario of a 5% additional buffer.
+The latest Five Year Housing Land Supply Position Statement published in April 2019 demonstrates that the City Council has a 5 year land supply, including with a scenario of a 5% additional buffer.

-The City Council has identified a portfolio of sites that can be delivered within the current Plan period to meet the objectively assessed housing requirement.
+The City Council has identified a portfolio of sites that can be delivered within the current Plan period to meet the housing requirement.